-They therefore need the most of same components that we see in desktops and laptops.
-This is no less-so when playing video games.
-Obviously due to size, they lack internal space for components that their larger counterparts have.
+Tablets are small computers.
+They, therefore, need most of the same components that we see on desktops and laptops.
+This is no less so when playing video games.
+Obviously, due to size, they lack internal space for components that their larger counterparts have.

 This is what makes them such incredible pieces of engineering.
 What would normally fit under a spacious shell, has been re-engineered to slip into tiny chips and slots.

 Let’s now take a closer look at five features every gaming laptop should have.